RobMokkink/terraform/libvirt/README.md

-This example is ubuntu 18 with random description and linked clones
+# This example is ubuntu, with linked clones and static ip's

+- make sure you download a cloud image
+- resize it